 Daigyoretsu is an event that takes place in the afternoon of the first day.
 As mentioned, people in colorful ancient Japanese costumes from all time periods parade through the streets, and festival music and dances will be performed as well.
 You can definitely understand why our friend from America would say just watching everything go on is already fun enough!

-Things to note for first-time visitors of Sanja Matsuri
+Things first-time visitors should know about Sanja Matsuri

 If you're convinced that Sanja Matsuri is where you want to be, then please take note of a few things when you do actually get there.

-Secondly, shrines and temples are holy places, and some areas are off-limits to ordinary visitors.
+7. Shrines and temples are holy places.
+Note that some areas are off-limits to ordinary visitors.
 These areas are clearly marked with Japanese and English signs, so please look out for them and respect the sanctity of these sanctuaries.

 Written by Jiei Kurabayashi, Dali Corporation